macronut/ghostcp/README.md

   server=IP:Port         `domain in config will use this DNS(DNSoverTCP),if not set it will use the DNS of system`
   ipv6=true/false        `Domain below will enable/disable IPv6`
   ttl=*                  `if ttl is not zero, the fake tcp packet will use this TTL`
-  md5=true/false         `the fake tcp packets will have md5 option`
-  csum=true/false        `the fake tcp packets will have a wrong checksum`
-  tcpfastopen=true/false `SYN packet will take a part of data when the server supports TCP Fast Open`
-  https=true/false       `the domain below will be move to https when using http on port 80`
   domain=ip,ip,...       `this domain will use these IPs`
   domain                 `this domain will be resolved by DNS`
+  method=*               `the methods to modify TCP`
+  ### methods:
+  w-md5                  `the fake tcp packets will have a wrong md5 option`
+  w-csum                 `the fake tcp packets will have a wrong checksum`
+  w-tfo                  `SYN packet will take a part of data when the server supports TCP Fast Open`
+  https                  `the domain below will be move to https when using http on port 80`

 ## How to get the TTL
 tracert 8.8.8.8